celestiaorg/docs/developers/ibc-relayer.md

 Celestia uses [IBC](https://ibcprotocol.dev/)
 (Inter-Blockchain Communication protocol) to enable cross-chain transfer of tokens.
-To support this capability it relies on relayers, processes that can be run by anyone which constantly scan for outbound packets on one chain and submits these packets alongside corresponding proofs on the destination chain.
+To support this capability it relies on relayers, processes that can be run by anyone who constantly scan for outbound packets on one chain and submits these packets alongside corresponding proofs on the destination chain.
 This section describes how one can setup a relayer and create new